-A flourless chocolate hazelnut cake is made with Nutella in the batter and is irresistible to any chocolate lover.
-Even better, this indulgent chocolate cake is naturally gluten free.
+This exquisite flourless chocolate hazelnut cake is made with Nutella in the batter and is irresistible to any chocolate lover.
+Even better, this indulgent chocolate cake is easy to make and naturally gluten free!

-Anytime I see a recipe that involves chocolate and hazelnuts — the main ingredients in Nutella — I can’t resist trying it out for myself.
-The first time I saw this recipe for a Nutella hazelnut cake in Olive Magazine I immediately stocked up on Nutella to test it out for my blog.
-To my delight, the Nutella cake recipe was perfect on the first attempt.
+The first time I saw this recipe for chocolate hazelnut cake in Olive Magazine I immediately stocked up on Nutella to test it out for the blog.
+To my delight, this Nutella cake recipe was perfect on the first attempt.
 It’s decadent, fudgy, and easy to make.
 Everyone that tasted it absolutely loved it!

 If you have a sweet tooth like me and can’t resist Nutella, then this flourless chocolate cake is perfect for you.
-It’s great anytime of the year, but especially for Passover or anytime you need a gluten free dessert.
+It’s great anytime of the year, but especially when you need a gluten free dessert.

 How to make flourless chocolate hazelnut cake

 - Preheat your oven.
 Set the oven to 350ºF/180ºC and grease the bottom and sides of a 9-inch springform pan.
 I like to wrap the outside of the pan with aluminum foil to prevent any leaking.

 - Melt the chocolate.
 Put the chocolate, Nutella, sugar and butter in a large saucepan and melt slowly over low heat.
 Stir occasionally, until everything is smooth and melted.